Hawke's Bay apple industry growing by 100 jobs a year

 Hawke's Bay's apple industry is working with local schools and top-tier universities to fill more than 700 new permanent jobs across the region over the next seven years.

-Following the rise in overseas demand for apples, growers across the country are in the midst of planting 1 million new trees a year.
+Following the rise in overseas demand for apples, growers across the country are in the midst of planting one million new trees a year.

 The national pipfruit industry organisation, NZ Apples and Pears, says that means an extra 155 new jobs in New Zealand every year to 2025 - not including the need for more seasonal pickers.